 Features can be customized to ensure that you are only seeing information on your features that is relevant to your business.
 Here are a few customization options for features:

-- Create custom fields that fit your product’s needs, like expected ROI.
+- Create custom fields that fit your workspace's needs, like expected ROI.